drigberg/taskmaster/README.md

 ### Deployment
 #### Infrastructure
 1. Create an ECR repository (ours is named taskmaster-server)
+2. Create an ECS service role for the task, with read-write permissions for Dynamodb and Cloudwatch
-2. Create a task definition for the container
+3. Create a task definition for the container using the new role
-3. Create an ECS cluster with a t2.micro EC2 instance
+4. Create an ECS cluster with a t2.micro EC2 instance
-4. Create a new service for the task definition, using the new cluster
+5. Create a new service for the task definition, using the new cluster

 #### Deploying new versions